JD-2006/Pwnagotchi-Netbook/README.md

 Suprisingly did not have too many package compiles or funny business to get everything working.
 I did 'apt-mark hold  libpcap8.0 libpcap8.0-dev' because I had to use a weird version to get hcxtools installed I think.
+The login is debian and pass debian.
+The root pass is toor.

 I set the VM to use the hosted network adapter instead of NAT.